An Efficient Implementation of the Ensemble Kalman Filter Based on an Iterative Sherman-Morrison Formula: Iterative Implementation of the EnKF Analysis Step

 \section{Iterative Implementation of the EnKF Analysis Step}

-We make the assumptions \cite{Tippett2003,Jan06} that, in practice, the data error covariance matrix $\R$ has a simple structure (e.g., block diagonal) and the observation operator $\Lo$ is sparse or can be applied efficiently.
-Moreover, in real applications the number of observations $\Nobs$ is much larger than the number of ensemble members $\Nens$, but smaller than the size $\Nstate$ of the vector state.
+We make the assumptions \cite{Tippett2003,Jan06} that, in practice: \begin{itemize} \item The data error covariance matrix $\R$ has a simple structure (e.g., is block diagonal). \item The observation operator $\Lo$ is sparse or can be applied efficiently. \item The variables $\Nobs$ and $\Nstate$ are very large. \end{itemize} Moreover, we consider the following situations: \begin{itemize} \item In many real applications of the EnKF $\Nobs \gg \Nens$, and the number of variables ranges between $\BO(10^7)$ and $\BO(10^9)$. \item When many computational resources are available or when the number of components in the model state is relatively small ($\Nstate \sim \BO(10^5)$, the number of ensemble members can be increased considerably in order to provide more accurate statistics.
+In this case $\Nobs \sim \Nens$. \end{itemize}